-Many artists find writing objectively about their work difficult and drawing together the complex range of ideas that are inherent in your body of work is inevitably a challenge!
+Many artists and creatives find writing about their work difficult and drawing together the complex range of ideas that are inherent in your body of work is inevitably a challenge.

 Sometimes it helps to have an objective, critical eye look over your statement to see if there is a way to improve how you are communicating about your work.

-- Offer objective critical feedback on your existing artist statement
+- Objective critical feedback on your existing artist statement

-- Make suggestions for you to improve the statement
+- Suggestions on how to improve the statement

 If you identify that you would like help in writing the statement, that can be achieved post-session and will be charged at a day-rate, depending on how much work needs to be done.